chuckstack/introduction/README.md

-# Chuck-Stack Introduction
+# chuck-stack Introduction

 ## Purpose
-The purpose of the Chuck-Stack is to provide organizations with a technology stack and resources that maximize productivity and minimize cost.
-Deliver AI-enabled, self-help tools supporting innovation and efficiencies from anyone at any level.
+The purpose of the chuck-stack is to:
+- Provide organizations with the technology and community to maximize productivity and minimize cost
+- Deploy AI-enabled, self-service tools supporting innovation and efficiencies from anyone at any level in your organization
+- Build a community of support and innovation

+## Why chuck-stack is Important
+We believe in a cooperative approach to learning, support and innovation.
+As a group, we establish the priciples that guide decisions and collectively create a platform the values simplicity, stability and self-service.

-## Target Organization
+## Target Organizations
+We best support organizations that resemble the following characteristics:
-- Generates between $10M and $500M in annual revenue USD
+- Generates between $10M and $500M in annual revenue or donations USD
+- Supports multiple locations
 - Has at least one person in IT
 - Does not want to be locked into any one software (Microsoft) or platform (aws, gcp, azure) provider
 - Needs a platform that leverages the least number of tools possible to promote in-depth knowlege and productivity with the tools that are used
 - Wants to deliver organization-wide self-service abilities where possible so that IT can focus on platform improvements and education (and not simply executing a backlog of support tickets)

-## Stack Goals
+## Our Goals for your Organization
 - Minimize complexity by minimizing the number of IT-tools used by the organization
-- Maximize productivity by maximizing IT's ability to provide self-help tools within the organization
+- Maximize productivity by maximizing IT's ability to provide self-service tools within the organization
 - Remove the IT department as a blocker for strategic initiative execution
 - Minimize infrastructure cost

 To support this project and its teaching efforts ...

-To learn more about the Chuck-Stack organization, see our website ...
+To learn more about the chuck-stack organization, see our website ...

-## Chuck-Stack Inventory
+## chuck-stack Inventory
+- [Linux](https://en.wikipedia.org/wiki/Linux) (compute) - best tool to run applications on just about any platform in the world.
+- [NixOS](https://nixos.org/) (Linux OS) - specific distribution of Linux delivering the most control and compute options.
+Nix represents the easiest way to describe, deploy and maintain desktops and servers.
 - [GitHub](https://github.com/) (code, information, collaboration) - best tool for managing "information".
 It provides most options for AI amplification.
-- [NixOS](https://nixos.org/) (OS) - create operating systems (OS) for application delivery to anywhere from desktops to servers to tablets.
-Easiest way to describe and deploy and maintain the right OS tools to the right role.
 - [Incus](https://linuxcontainers.org/incus/docs/main/) (virtualization) - container and VM tool to enable sub-organizations to innovate and deploy applications.
 Best virtualization tool that starts simple and scales to enterprise levels.
 - [PostgreSQL](https://www.postgresql.org/) (data) - best tool for managing "data" - database with best performance and enterprise features.
 - [PostgREST](https://postgrest.org/) (API) - PostgreSQL tool for exposing an OpenAPI compliant REST interface directly out of your database.